rhalbersma/xstd/doc/Dxxxx.md

     std::accumulate(a.begin(), a.end(), decltype(*a.begin()){0})

-**Existing practice** There is a [reference implementation](https://bitbucket.org/rhalbersma/xstd/src/78bbe4276f98c404575f35e82e8e9532fd985eb2/include/xstd/cstddef.hpp?at=default#cl-8) and small [test suite](https://bitbucket.org/rhalbersma/xstd/src/78bbe4276f98c404575f35e82e8e9532fd985eb2/test/src/cstddef.cpp?at=default) available for inspection.
+**Existing practice** We are not aware of similar functionality being in use.
+There is a [reference implementation](https://bitbucket.org/rhalbersma/xstd/src/78bbe4276f98c404575f35e82e8e9532fd985eb2/include/xstd/cstddef.hpp?at=default#cl-8) and small [test suite](https://bitbucket.org/rhalbersma/xstd/src/78bbe4276f98c404575f35e82e8e9532fd985eb2/test/src/cstddef.cpp?at=default) available for inspection.
 Note that the reference implementation uses `namespace xstd` and underscored suffixes `_t` and `_z` because the tested compiler `clang` will enforce the restriction from `[lex.ext]/10` that a program containing a user-defined suffix without an underscore is ill-formed, no diagnostic required.

 Impact On the Standard
 ----------------------

 This proposal does not depend on other library components, and nothing depends on it.
-It is a pure extension, and does not require changes to standard components.
+It is a pure extension, but does require additions (though no modifications) to standard header `<cstddef>`, as outlined in the section **Proposed Wording** below.
 It can be implemented using C++11 compilers and libraries, and it does not require language or library features that are not part of C++11.

 Design Decisions
 ----------------